 Weighing their options

 Feeling discouraged, the Wheels began expanding their search to Raleigh, a city in the same county as Durham, and Chapel Hill, a city in a neighboring county.
-They also considered pausing their search, but their short-term apartment rental was too pricey long term.
+They also considered pausing their search, but their rental, meant to be a short-term home, was too pricey to stay in long term.

 “Finding a good short-term rental may have actually been the most difficult part of this whole process,” said Wheel.

 When they first moved down to Durham, the Wheels needed a short-term home that was furnished so they could leave their furniture in storage until they moved to a permanent home.